Russia–United States relations: Mutual perceptions by the countries' populations

 U.S.–Russian relations have further deteriorated since 2016.
 A December 2017 survey conducted by the Chicago Council and its Russian partner, the Levada Center, showed that:

 A Levada poll released in August 2018 found that 68% of Russian respondents believe that Russia needs to dramatically improve relations with the United States and other Western countries.
 According to The Moscow Times, "Russians increasingly view the United States in a positive light following a presidential" summit in Helsinki in July 2018.
-"For the first time since 2014, the number of Russians who said they had “positive” feelings towards the United States (42 percent) outweighed those who reported “negative” feelings (40 percent)."
+"For the first time since 2014, the number of Russians who said they had "positive" feelings towards the United States (42 percent) outweighed those who reported "negative" feelings (40 percent)."

 The 2019 poll independently conducted by the Chicago Council and Levada Center found that 85% of Russians and 78% of Americans say the United States and Russia are "more rivals than partners."
-The president of the Center for Citizen Initiatives, Sharon Tennison, stated in 2019, "In my 35 years of traveling throughout Russia, I’ve never before witnessed such a vast gap between what average Americans ‘believe’ about Russia and Russia's reality on ground today."
+The president of the Center for Citizen Initiatives, Sharon Tennison, stated in 2019, "In my 35 years of traveling throughout Russia, I've never before witnessed such a vast gap between what average Americans 'believe' about Russia and Russia's reality on ground today."

 A Levada poll released in February 2020 found that 80% of Russian respondents believe that Russia and the West should become friends and partners.
 However, only 42% of Russians polled said they had a positive view of the United States.
 Only 18% of Americans polled by Pew Research Center said they had a positive view of Russia.
 According to the Pew Research Center, "57% of Russians ages 18 to 29 see the U.S. favorably, compared with only 15% of Russians ages 50 and older."
-In 2019, only 20% of Russians viewed U.S. President Donald Trump positively.
+In 2019, only 20% of Russians viewed U.S. president Donald Trump positively.
 Only 14% of Russians expressed net approval of Donald Trump's foreign policies and actions.
+A 2024 Gallup poll shows that twenty-six percent of Americans consider Russia to be the United States' greatest enemy today, ranking it as the second-largest known enemy of the United States after China.